ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/calc.rst

 **READPOPS**
     Read the initial walker configuration from the file POPSFILE.
     **DIAGSHIFT** and **INITWALKERS** given in the input will be overwritten with the values read in form POPSFILE.
-Only currently available in serial.

 **SCALEWALKERS** [fScaleWalkers]
     Scale the number of walkers by fScaleWalkers, after having read in data from POPSFILE.